lingxiangwu/GridCaption/README.md

 # GridCaption
-Implementation of GridLSTM in image captioning
+Pytorch implementation of GridLSTM in Image Captioning

+Thanks the ImageCaptioning.pytorch